-The Irell & Manella Graduate School of Biological Sciences trains students in a collaborative and diverse environment to apply their talents and creativity to advance understanding in seeking the cures for diseases.
+The Irell & Manella Graduate School of Biological Sciences trains students to apply their talents and creativity toward advancing our knowledge of deadly diseases…and finding cures.

-For medical professionals, City of Hope has a long-standing commitment to continuing medical education, sharing advances in cancer research and treatment with the health-care community through conferences and symposia.
+City of Hope has an enduring commitment to continuing medical education, sharing advances in cancer research and treatment with the healthcare community through conferences and symposia.

-Recognized worldwide for its innovative approaches to advancing science, City of Hope offers a number of programs and training that serve post-doctoral trainees, medical professionals and City of Hope staff.
+City of Hope offers a range of valuable programs and training for postdoctoral trainees, medical professionals and our own staff.